 Our cultures are truths.

-For too long, we have been socialized to ask and answer the common question “Where are you from?”
+Reframing the common question “Where are you from?”

 Decolonize the idea that the question “Where are you from?” must be answered with a geographical location.

 We are from what we say we are from, who we say we are from, where we say we are from, and anything we say we are from that is authentic to who we are.

 We each have a multiplicity of identities, and we define for our individual selves if and how we want to respond to this question when we inevitably continue to be asked this throughout our lives.

 For too long, we have relied on the societal equalizer of being part of “one human race” to evade conversations of race, racism, and systemic inequities.